icza/gox/README.md

 - `gox`: General extensions and utilities to Go itself.
 Reasonable to "dot-import" the package.
-- [`gox/timex`](https://github.com/icza/gox/tree/master/timex): contains time and duration related calculations and utilities.
+- [`gox/timex`](https://github.com/icza/gox/tree/master/timex): time and duration related calculations and utilities.
 It means to be a complement to the standard `time` package.

 ## `gox` package